vstinner/vstinner.github.io/content/subinterpreter-leaks.rst

     test_importlib leaked [6303, 6299, 6303] references, sum=18905

 The analysis was quite long and complicated.
-The importlib imported some extension modules twice and it has a "bootstrap" code to inject frozen modules when the import machinery is not working yet.
+The importlib imported some extension modules twice and it has to inject frozen modules to "bootstrap" the code.

 At the end, I fixed the issue by removing the now unused ``_weakref`` import in ``importlib._bootstrap_external``